 No. You must submit your application in PTCAS by the deadline to be considered in the current application cycle.
 However, we will not begin reviewing your materials until PTCAS has verified your file and, as that process can take several weeks, we do encourage submitting your application before the deadline if possible.

 Yes.
-The firm application deadline is not until December 1, 2022.
-However, we will start making admission offers on October 1, 2022—on a rolling basis—until the Class is filled.
-We will review all applications that are submitted in PTCAS by our deadline.
-We begin reviewing applications as soon as they are verified by PTCAS, so we encourage you to submit your application before the deadline.
+The firm application deadline is not until December 1st.
+However, we will start making admission offers on October 1st—on a rolling basis—until the Class is filled.
+We will review all applications that are submitted to PTCAS by our deadline.
+We begin reviewing applications as soon as PTCAS verifies them, so we encourage you to submit your application before the deadline.

 No. The deadline to respond to your admission offer cannot be extended.
 If you do not submit a tuition deposit by the deadline, your spot will be offered to an alternate candidate.